PurpleGrace/Scraping-_Regression_Stock_Prices_regression_on_-financial_Statistics/readme.md

 #### 2. Linear regression without historical price related feature.
 Generally speaking, the financial numbers of a public company explains 56.5% of its stock price.

-### 3. Regression with Regulations:
+#### 3. Regression with Regulations:
-Among all the models I have trained with cross validation, including  Lasso, Ridge and ElasticNet, ElasticNet performed best with best mean $R^2$
+Among all the models I have trained with cross validation, including  Lasso, Ridge and ElasticNet, ElasticNet performed best with best mean R^2 of 0.531.

+##### Insight:
+- 'Revenue Per Share (ttm)', 'Diluted EPS (ttm)', '52-Week Change 3', '% Held by Institutions 1', 'Profit Margin', 'Payout Ratio 4', 'Return on Assets (ttm)', 'Return on Equity (ttm)''Total Debt (mrq)’ have a Positive relationship with stock price.
+For example: For every dollar increase in Diluted EPS, the stock price will increase e^(0.229) = 1.26 times
+- ‘Avg Vol (10 day) 3', 'Shares Short (prior month Aug 13, 2021) 4’ have negative relationship with stock price.
+For example, for every share Short by investors, the stock price decrease by (1-np.e**-0.049132) = 4%

+#### 4. What if feed all non-price-related features to ElasticNet model
+The mean score increased slightly, but our model will become much more complex.

+#### 5. linear regression with dummy variables “Industry"
+The R squared value will increase to 0.601, but model will become more complex.